freerange/mocha/README.md

 Mocha is currently *not* thread-safe.
 There are two main reasons for this: (a) in multi-threaded code Mocha exceptions may be raised in a thread other than the one which is running the test and thus a Mocha exception may not be correctly intercepted by Mocha exception handling code; and (b) partial mocking changes the state of objects in the `ObjectSpace` which is shared across all threads in the Ruby process and this access to what is effectively global state is not synchronized.

+### Expectation matching / invocation order

+Stubs and expectations are basically the same thing.
+A stub is just an expectation of zero or more invocations.
+The `Expectation#stubs` method is syntactic sugar to make the intent of the test more explicit.

+When a method is invoked on a mock object, the mock object searches through its expectations from newest to oldest to find one that matches the invocation.
+After the invocation, the matching expectation might stop matching further invocations.

+See the [documentation](http://gofreerange.com/mocha/docs/Mocha/Mock.html) for `Mocha::Mock` for further details.

 ### Useful Links

 * [Official Documentation](http://gofreerange.com/mocha/docs/)